Actively Recruiting

 You may qualify if you...

-- Measurable disease on imaging at least 1.5 cm in longest diameter and measurable in two perpendicular dimensions
+- Measurable disease on cross-sectional imaging at least 1.5 cm in longest diameter and measurable in two perpendicular dimensions

-- Willing and able to provide informed consent
+- Ability to provide written informed consent

 You will not qualify if you...

-- Participation in other treatment clinical trials
+- Participation in other treatment clinical protocols

 - Transformed indolent lymphoma or grade IIIB follicular lymphoma